Unhealthy Dog Tongue: White, Pale, Yellow, Blue & Purple

 1. Dehydration: A severely dehydrated dog’s tongue may be pale or white.
 This is due to decreased blood flow to the area and can be life-threatening if untreated.

-2. Anemia: A deficiency in red blood cells or hemoglobin can lead to a pale or white tongue in dogs and is indicative anemia.
-Anemia can be caused by many factors, including blood loss, nutritional deficiencies, and health issues like kidney disease and cancer.
+2. Anemia: A deficiency in red blood cells or hemoglobin can lead to a pale or white tongue in dogs and is indicative of anemia.
+It can be caused by kidney disease, immune-related issues, lymphoma, or significant blood loss.
+Alongside a pale tongue or gums, you might notice a faster heartbeat, low energy, or even unusual behaviors like eating dirt.

 A blue or purple-tinged tongue in dogs can mean a lack of oxygen in the tissues, which is worrisome.